Rjbovee112/RPG-JavaHW/README.md

 ## Overview

-The purpose of this application is to create a random password using uppercase letters, lowercase letters, numbers and symbols.
+The purpose of this application is to create a random password generator using uppercase letters, lowercase letters, numbers and symbols.
 It will also allow you to save the new password to a clipboard.

 ## Tech and Features Used